catalpa-cl/ltl-spelling/README.md

 # DKPro Spelling

-DKPro Spelling is a highly configurable spellchecking application.
+DKPro Spelling is a highly configurable spellchecking application.</br>
 It is language-invariant: To process any language, at least a tokenizer and dictionary are required.
 A named entity recognizer and (unigram) language model are likely to improve results.</br>